EDUCBA Logo

 Advantages of Vlookup from Another Sheet

-• This function helps the user search for data in the same sheet or even when there are multiple sheets present in the workbook.
+• This function helps the user search for data in the same sheet or when multiple sheets are in the workbook.

-• VLOOKUP function is much useful than the MATCH function, as the MATCH function does not return the value of data; it only returns the position of that value.
+• The VLOOKUP function is much more useful than the MATCH function, as the MATCH function does not return the value of data; it only returns the position of that value.

-• VLOOKUP helps the user even to extract data from one worksheet to another worksheet.
+• VLOOKUP helps the user extract data from one worksheet to another.

-• Also, the most important feature offered by the VLOOKUP function is that values can be looked up from different workbooks as well.
+• Also, the most important feature offered by the VLOOKUP function is that values can also be looked up from different workbooks.

 Disadvantages of Vlookup from Another Sheet

-• It is difficult for a new user to understand how the formula is implemented and know about its parameters.
+• It is tough for a new user to grasp how the formula executes and its parameters.

-• In case if the user is performing an approximate match, then the first column of table_array needs to be sorted in ascending order.
+• If the user performs an approximate match, then the first column of table_array needs to be sorted in ascending order.
 If not, it will return the correct value.
-Hence, this function needs to be executed with proper knowledge of the formula.
+Hence, this function needs to be executed with proper formula knowledge.

 Things to Remember

 • The VLOOKUP function never searches for the data on the left.
-As it always takes up value for the lookup value in the leftmost top column and starts the search from left to right.
+It always takes up value for the lookup value in the leftmost top column and starts the search from left to right.

-• Always remember, when we enter a value less than 1 in the col_index_num parameter, there will be an error returned by the formula.
+• Always remember when we enter a value less than 1 in the col_index_num parameter, the formula will return an error.

 • For an efficient way, use the symbol ‘$’ (absolute cell references) for the table_array parameter so that the user can copy and paste the formula into other cells without any error.